Chlamydia: Just The Facts

 If you think you have chlamydia (or any other sexually transmitted disease), it’s very important that you tell all recent sexual partners, as they will need testing /treating as well.

-If left untreated, women with chlamydia are at risk of developing pelvic inflammatory disease (PID) and suffering damage to the fallopian tubes, and men can get an infection in their testicles.
-In both men and women, chlamydia can cause infertility.
+If left untreated, females with chlamydia are at risk of developing pelvic inflammatory disease (PID) and suffering damage to the fallopian tubes, and males can get an infection in their testicles.
+In both males and females, chlamydia can cause infertility.

 Testing